dbis-ilm/piglet/README.md

 to compile the script and execute it on your local Spark installation.

-In addition, where is an interactive Pig shell similar to grunt:
+In addition, there is an interactive Pig shell similar to grunt:

 ```
 pigsh